cuchi/website/assets/posts/go-vs-rust.md

 ## Error handling

 In Go, errors are treated just like any other value.
-The common way to handle errors in Go, is just to check if it is present.
+The common way to handle errors in Go is to just check if they are present.
 ```go
 func (config *Config) Save() error {
 	contents, err := json.MarshalIndent(config, "", "    ")